matiaspl/LinkPi-ENCx/README.md

 ![F3520D with EX2 extension board](https://linkpi.cn/wp-content/uploads/2020/06/ef0b8c93641ae54-1.png)

-The base software is shared among whole line of Link Pi encoders, so ENC-Tiny, ENC1V2, ENC2, ENC5, ENC9 and ENCSH (and TBS) have the same ups and downs.
+The base software is shared among whole line of Link Pi encoders, so ENC-Tiny (TinyENC1), ENC1, ENC1V2, ENC2, ENC5, ENC9 and ENCSH (and TBS) have the same ups and downs.

+Note: by the looks of ot TinyENC1 seems to have a bit different firmware with no telnet/ssh access enabled by default.
+If anyone's interested in getting inside those boxes consider donating one or sending me the recovery firmware.

 ## Personal disclaimer

+I have no connections to the LinkPi company or their developent process.
 My personal opinion is that they are great devices, more capable than some of 10x as expensive known-brand encoders.
 It has a well planned and responsive UI.
 The picture and audio quality is good and everything "just works".
 I'm kind of used not to expect much from a $100-ish video devices, so getting my hands on and testing ENC1 was an Eureka moment ;)

 I tried contacting Link Pi (both dev and sales) about the security issues but unfortunately got no response, that's why I decided to write about all potential and real problems here.